openbmc/libmctp/docs/bindings/vendor-astlpc.md

 remapping of the LPC firmware cycles onto arbitrary regions of the BMC's physical address space, including RAM.

+### Maximum Transmission Unit (MTU)

+The largest payload the link will accept for a packet.
+The Maximum Transmission Unit represents a value that is at least as large as the BTU.
+Negotiation of MTU values larger than the BTU may improve throughput for data-intensive transfers.

+## Conventions

+Where unspecified, state, command and sequence descriptions apply to all versions of the protocol unless marked otherwise.

 ## MCTP over LPC Transport

+### Binding Background and Evolution

+Version 1 of the binding provides a simple specification for duplex exchange of a single packet.
+The motivation for the design was to demonstrate the potential of the binding concept while keeping the design simple.

+Version 2 of the binding builds on v1, increasing throughput by providing a negotiation strategy for the BMC and the host to agree on a maximum transmission unit larger than the baseline transmission unit defined by the MCTP base specification.

+### Concepts

 The basic components used for the transfer are: